 The tilde character and spacebar and paths such as the ellipse can be added outside the pattern editor but you can also use the object menu and pattern command and make and then add the lines in their thousands to the pattern and the results can then be saved as a new swatch via the copy command inside the pattern editor.
 Hold down the arc tool etc and then spacebar to shift the origin and then hold down the tilde character and draw and you will generated 100s of curved lines / strokes (as well as fills if they are set) and then they can be defined as a new swatch and this can be continued with different combinations of multiple lines perhaps in different colors and more.
 You can then use those swatches with other paths as fills and strokes as well as with text and also in the appearance panel in Illustrator

 If you have a path and you want to change the rotation / angle of the swatch or the scale etc you can do this via the transform command found via the object menu but instead you can sort of do this interactively (I won't say it is interactive as the update happens once you release the mouse stroke).
-Go to the path and select the rotate tool and then hold down the tilde and it will look as if the path is rotating but the swatch is rotated instead.
+Go to the path and select the rotate tool and then hold down the grave (it is not really the tilde as that requires the shift key to be held down) and it will look as if the path is rotating but the swatch is rotated instead.
 You will see a little indicator saying the angle (you can hold the shift down to constrain the angles etc) and then release and then you will see the changed swatch.
 You can do the same with the other tools such as the scale.

 Select the line segment tool and then hold the spacebar down and also the tilde key and generate the lines and fill the artboard.
 Release.
 Create another line at a different angle and then hold the spacebar and tilde and then create another set of generated lines with the current color etc and then release.
 Repeat this over and over and you can then select all the lines (which could be spirals or stars etc).
 You can also use all the lines and fill in the gaps with color to create an interesting colorful scatched background using the live paint tool.